 The CMC and Booz Allen came together in February 2020 to host a Designathon at the Booz Allen office in DC.
 The goal of the Designathon was to refine the scope of the four challenges for the Hackathon event.
 The Hackathon was scheduled to be held in person in April 2020 around Earth Day.
 However, due to the COVID-19 pandemic, we had to reschedule and reformat the experience, so we instead we held the event virtually from August 3rd to September 20th.
 Throughout the month we hosted a variety of other events related to the Hackathon.

 During the Hackathon, participants explored 4 different challenges, aimed at answering different questions about the health of the Chesapeake Bay and watershed.
 We had over 400 participants sign up for the hackathon from 37 different Countries.
 We had 10 completed submissions that met all of the requirements and were sent out for judging and 10 creative, partially scoped solutions.
+You can view the overviews of the submissions below and can view all of the submissions on DevPost.

 The CMC team is so grateful to everyone who participated and for all the hard work that went into completing each submission!
 By exploring the Bay’s water quality and benthic observations and their intersection with other geospatial, temporal, environmental and demographic data, we hope to further empower decision-making and inspire action for watershed restoration.